KPYT-LP

-KPYT-LP (100.3 FM, "Yoeme Radio") is a radio station licensed to serve Tucson, Arizona.
-The station is owned by the Pascua Yaqui Tribe.
-It airs a Variety format and serves the Pascua Yaqui Reservation.
-The station is an affiliate of Native Public Media.
+KPYT-LP (100.3 FM, "Yoeme Radio") is a radio station licensed to serve Tucson, Arizona, owned by the Pascua Yaqui Tribe.
+It airs a Variety format.
+KPYT-LP is an affiliate of Native Public Media.
 Hector Youtsey is the manager and director of KPYT-LP.

-The station was assigned the KPYT-LP call letters by the Federal Communications Commission on September 12, 2005, after beginning operations of June 12 of that year.
+The station was assigned the KPYT-LP call letters by the Federal Communications Commission on September 12, 2005.